device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Setting system settings
 *Operation model: Request / Response*

 This operation is used to update a discreet settings on the device.
+It is understood that changing some settings (like language) may take a substantial amount of time — it is still expected that the operation only return after a setting change has completely taken affect.
+DAB clients will have an extended timeout value when requesting changes to settings that are known to have extended processing times.

 #### Request Topic